demisto/content-docs/docs/integrations/code-generator.md

 description: Generate an XSOAR Integration from a json config file
 ---

 Use the `demisto-sdk generate-integration` command to generate an XSOAR integration from an integration config json file.
-The json config file can be generated form a postman collection via the `demisto sdk postman-codegen` [command](./postman-codegen).
+The json config file can be generated from a postman collection via the `demisto sdk postman-codegen` [command](./postman-codegen).

 ## Options
 *  **-h, --help**